Skip to main content

 14 mentions Positive Neutral Negative

 The game's optimization has received mixed reviews, with players reporting significant stuttering and frame drops, particularly when using certain weapons or during intense action sequences.
-While some users experienced stable performance on modern machines without crashes, others noted that the game is poorly optimized for laptops and recommended adjusting settings for better performance.
-Overall, the technical issues detract from the experience, despite the game's creative gameplay and solid level design.
+While some users experienced stable performance on modern machines without crashes, others noted that the game is poorly optimized for laptops and requires graphical adjustments for smoother gameplay.
+Overall, the optimization issues detract from the experience, despite the game's creative gameplay and solid level design.

 • “Something should also be said about the overall experience; I had no crashes, performance was stable even on a modern machine without needing any outside fixes.
-Graphics hold up pretty well, and the level design is also solid and remains so across the experience.”
+The graphics hold up pretty well, and the level design is also solid and remains so across the experience.”

 • “Tweak settings for good performance.”